 ‘Without projects like this, I could not think about my future.
 Without an opportunity like this, I simply could not be here, be there, be anywhere’ – Fruit of love

-Voice of Freedom is a project of the highly respected UK charity PhotoVoice, and works within the discipline of participatory photography – a recognised tool for advocacy and social activism.
-Participatory photography refers to projects where participants are supported to generate their own photographic work – a facilitator works with a group of people, often marginalised and/or disadvantaged, and teaches them to use a camera with the aim of supporting them to define, communicate and improve their situation.
+Voice of Freedom works within the discipline of participatory photography – a recognised tool for advocacy and social activism.
+Participants are supported as they create their own photographic work – a facilitator works with the group, teaching them to use a camera so they can define, communicate and improve their situation.

 ‘It is really dangerous in Albania and women don’t want to go back.
 After so much suffering, they got away.
 The women try to explain what happened to them, but people don’t understand.
 I know girls who have harmed themselves and committed suicide because of the harsh time, but you have to wait.
 Try to do things carefully and not be part of the danger.’ – Nili Cupi